IGNF/myria3d/README.md

 4) Update of the point cloud classification

 Decision thresholds `C1`, `C2`, `R1`, `R2`, `O1` are chosen via a multi-objective hyperparameter optimization that aims to maximize automation, precision, and recall of the decisions.

-In this repository you will find three main components:

-- `train.py`: Training and evaluation of the semantic segmentation neural network.
-- `optimize.py`: Multi-objective hyperparameter optimization of the decision thresholds.
-- `predict.py`: Applying the decision process on new point clouds.

 ## How to run
 Install dependencies